AndreaGi/avvApp_OLD/README.md

 - Node.js
 - MongoDB
 - Bootstrap
+- Express
-- FontAwesome
+- Mocha

 ##Goal
-This application will be used by an italian lawyer to keep track and have an immediate view of all his practices.
+This application will be used by an italian lawyer to keep track and have an immediate view of his practice status.